 3. You can’t accept praise or offer praise to others: When someone pays you a compliment, you may suspect that their intention is insincere.
 Your negativity will block you from receiving their acknowledgement of your strengths.
 When you can’t appreciate your own efforts, you will assume that others can’t either.
 A skewed self-concept will also affect how you judge others.
 You can never feel truly happy when others succeed or appreciate them because it makes you feel inadequate and unworthy.

 4. You ignore your wins and magnify your mistakes: You know that you’re being too hard on yourself when you can’t experience a real sense of joy at your own accomplishments.
 You may either play down your success or deny its significance by attributing it to the influence of outside involvement.
 On the flip side, you’ll be quick to notice your flaws and bring them into full view.
 Deep down you’ll find that you’re pleased to see any confirmation of your inadequacy.
 When you’re biased towards failure instead of your successes, there’s an imbalance you need to address.

 5. You’re unkind to yourself and ignore your needs: When you’re hard on yourself, your inner critic plays a dominant role in your self-talk.
 It can make you say the mean things such as “you’re worthless”, “you always mess up” or “things just never go your way”.
 This dysfunctional and pessimistic language can cause stress and emotional pain if left unchecked.
 It could even cause you to neglect your needs.

-The next time that you find yourself judging yourself, take a step back and imagine what someone who genuinely cares about you would say.
+The next time that you find yourself being hard on yourself, take a step back and imagine what someone who genuinely cares about you would say.
 You can be sure that they will speak to you with compassion and care.
 Their soothing words will make you feel worthy, regardless of what you do in the material world.
 If they can see the love and light that shines brightly within you, you can see it too.